elarabyelaidy19/Second-Brain/Database Systems/DB Theory.md

 ## B+ Trees
 - B+ tree have very high **Fan-out**: number of pointers to child nodes in a node.
 - B+ tree is a **self-balancing** tree, grows at root not leaves.
-- strores data entries in **leaf nodes** only, thus called B Plus Tree.
+- store data entries in **leaf nodes** only, thus called B Plus Tree.
 - **Order** is the number of children nodes for internal nodes. it's measure capacity of a nodes.
 - the number of entries for each internal node must satisfy **d < entries < 2d**.
 - Max fan-out is **2d + 1** == num of pointers.